Abdelrahiim/GymTrack/README.md

 Ensure you set up the required environment variables (especially `DATABASE_URL` and `AUTH_SECRET`) in your Vercel project settings.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Contributing 🤝

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1.  **Fork the repository.**
+2.  **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b fix/your-bug-fix`.
+3.  **Make your changes** and commit them with clear messages.
+4.  **Push your branch** to your fork: `git push origin feature/your-feature-name`.
+5.  **Open a pull request** to the main repository.

+Please ensure your code adheres to the project's coding style and includes tests if applicable.

+## License 📜

+This project is licensed under the BSD 3-Clause License.
+See the [LICENSE](LICENSE) file for details.

 ---